How can you see the signs of secret drinking when people with an alcohol problem become so good at hiding it?

 Step One states: ‘we admitted we were powerless over alcohol— that our lives had become unmanageable.’

-It can take people quite a while to fully accept that alcohol is a real problem in their lives and that their lives have become unmanageable and that the only solution is to leave alcohol behind.
+It can take people quite a while to fully accept that alcohol is a real problem in their lives.
+Then, it takes, even more to admit that their lives have become unmanageable and that the only solution is to leave alcohol behind.

-This is why drinking often remains hidden because there is a shame in owning up to the fact that you can’t manage without drinking, that it has power over your life and you are completely fixated on your next drink.
+This is why drinking often remains hidden.
+There is a shame in owning up to the fact that you can’t manage without drinking, that it has power over your life, and you are entirely fixated on your next drink.

 Is hidden drinking a clear sign of alcoholism?